 About Your Instructor

 Kristi Long obtained her BFA in Theatre Education from Arizona State University, shortly thereafter, a degree in Dance.
 Kristi’s commitment to movement and her exceptional teaching ability soon lead her to Pilates training.
-Her Pilates credential comes from over 250 hours of study and practice working with clients, certified by the Uniformity Studio.
-Her method has been handed down from the Boulder School featuring training under Romana Kryzanowska, a dancer from the School of American Ballet and Joseph Pilates protege who inherited his studio in New York City.
-This lineage is significant because Kristi strives to foster the legacy and tradition of the original classical method of Pilates, that Romana Kryanowska is famous for.
-Kristi has made it her mission to empower her clients to strengthen and heal themselves, through the legacy, the passion and commitment that classical Pilates inspires.
+Her Pilates credential comes from over 650 hours of study and practice working with clients, certified by the Uniformity Studio.
+Her method has been handed down from the Boulder School featuring training under Romana Kryzanowska, a dancer from the School of American Ballet and a Joseph Pilates protege who inherited his studio in New York City.
+This lineage is significant because Kristi strives to foster the legacy and tradition of the original classical method of Pilates that Romana is famous for.
+For over fifteen years, Kristi has made it her mission to empower her clients to strengthen and heal themselves, through the fundamentals, the passion and commitment that classical Pilates inspires.

 About Joseph Pilates & Contrology